Malicious email: How to identify phishing scams, spam and malware

 - Keeping your business technology up-to-date

-- Implementing and maintaining Microsoft 365 and Windows 10 which have built-in enterprise-grade data security features
+- Implementing and maintaining Microsoft 365 and Windows 10 or 11 which have built-in enterprise-grade data security features

 - Providing ongoing IT support and IT consulting services